College of Agriculture, Food and Natural Resources

 Bachelor of Science (B.S.)
 Degree Requirements

 Students should refer to degree program sections for course requirements and credit hour requirements.
 There are no specific college-wide degree requirements.

 University Graduation and CAFNR Requirements

-- Earn no less than a 2.00 GPA, as defined by the GPA of Record (UM cumulative GPA)
+- Earn no less than a 2.00 GPA, as defined by the GPA of Record (UM cumulative GPA).